-- i.
-The deciding body may reduce the required number of parking spaces: - (a) [i. may be reduced] to 0.15 spaces per fixed seat for a [if the church, synagogue, or other place of worship is] Religious Assembly located within 500 feet of any commercial or industrial parking lot where sufficient spaces are available during the time of services to make up the [additional spaces required.] difference; or - (b) [ii.
-Any place of worship] to 0.125 per fixed seat for a Religious Assembly used by a congregation whose religious beliefs prohibit the use of motor vehicles in traveling to or from religious services conducted on their Sabbath and principal holidays. [is only required to provide 0.125 spaces per fixed seat; however, the] The required number of parking spaces [do not have to be provided on-site] may be off-site if the Religious Assembly [if such place of worship] is located in a Parking [Benefit] Lot District or Reduced Parking Area or within 500 feet of any commercial parking lot where sufficient spaces are available during the time of services or other proposed use of the building. - ii. [iii.]
-The parking space requirement does not apply to any existing building or structure located in a Commercial/Residential, Employment, or Industrial zone [which] that is used for [religious purposes] Religious Assembly, if the existing parking meets [or otherwise]
+i.
+The required number of parking spaces may be reduced to 0.15 spaces per fixed seat if the church, synagogue, or other place of worship is located within 500 feet of any commercial or industrial parking lot where sufficient spaces are available during the time of services to make up the additional spaces required.

-exceeds] the requirements for any commercial or industrial [uses] use allowed in the zone.
+- ii.
+Any place of worship used by a congregation whose religious beliefs prohibit the use of motor vehicles in traveling to or from religious services conducted on their Sabbath and principal holidays is only required to provide 0.125 spaces per fixed seat; however, the required parking spaces do not have to be provided on-site if such place of worship is located in a Parking Benefit District or within 500 feet of any commercial parking lot where sufficient spaces are available during the time of services or other proposed use of the building. - iii.
+The parking space requirement does not apply to any existing building or structure located in a Commercial/Residential, Employment, or Industrial zone which is used for religious purposes, if the existing parking meets or otherwise exceeds the requirements for any commercial or industrial uses allowed in the zone.